Struggling with relationships as an adult? Your attachment style may be why

 Adults with disorganized attachment style may not feel close or connected in their relationships, even fearing them.
 And when intimacy does progress beyond their comfort zone, they may consciously or unconsciously sabotage the connection by driving away the other person.

 As adults, we all have our own style of relating and connecting to others.
 Each person that we’re connecting to also has their own patterns and styles of relating.

 When attachment styles mix and match, we have to take both people and their relationship patterns into account when we are trying to form a connection.
 Understanding how another person is approaching the relationship and knowing their pattern of relating can help us to better negotiate and compromise to find common ground.

 Getting to know your own attachment style can lead to more satisfying and fulfilling relationships.
 Although insecure attachment styles are often at the root of relationship problems in adulthood, it’s possible to move toward secure attachment.

-The first step involves becoming aware of your patterns in relationships and then recognizing them in the moment when they are happening.
+The first step involves becoming aware of your patterns in relationships, then recognizing them in the moment when they’re happening.
 Disrupting the cycle in the moment and choosing a different path is how we begin to change our brains and create new habits and patterns of behavior.

-Remember that relationships are living things and must be continuously invested in.
-To get help with your relationship struggles and work toward developing a more secure attachment style, visit our directory of therapists.
+Remember that relationships are living things and must be invested in continuously.
+To get help with your relationship struggles and work toward developing a more secure attachment style, visit our therapist directory.

 About the author